New England Woodcarvers Incorporated

 Section 1 - NEWC defines members as Active and Life.

-Section 2 – All NEWC members who are considered in good standing hold voting rights, are
+Section 2 – All NEWC members considered in good standing hold voting rights and privileges of membership.

 Article VII – General Membership/Annual Meetings